Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 \begin{protocoll} \end{protocoll}

-Theorem \ref{theorem:verification security} is the main result of this paper: it captures the fact that Protocol \ref{protocol:verification} implements Resource \ref{resource:verification} up to a negligible distance that depends on the parameters chosen by the Client, essentially the number of test and computation rounds, and that it also tolerates global noise with rate $p_{err}$ under some threshold.
+Theorem~\ref{theorem:verification security} is the main result of this paper: it captures the fact that Protocol~\ref{protocol:verification} implements Resource~\ref{resource:verification} up to a negligible distance that depends on the parameters chosen by the Client, essentially the number of test and computation rounds ($s$ and $d$), while giving the range of admissible values for the threshold $w$ (in order for the protocol to be secure).
+Moreover, it tolerates circuit-level noise with rate $p_{err} < w/s$.